Guelph: Facilities for incarceration

 In June 2019, 328.6 acres of the land, including 100 acres of natural area, still owned by the province, went on sale.
 The City of Guelph had not bought the site for the planned Guelph Innovation District, as it had initially considered doing, because of the potential financial risk.
 A rough estimate in 2017 by the city had suggested that the value of the Detention Centre site was roughly $60 million.
 The property for sale included the Wellington Detention Centre lands and the nearby Turfgrass Institute but not the buildings or land immediately around the former penal institution.

 Education

 Four school boards operate in the city.
 The Upper Grand District School Board (UGDSB) administers all of Wellington County, as well as adjacent Dufferin County, while the Wellington Catholic District School Board (WCDSB) administers Catholic education in Wellington County, including Guelph.
 The Conseil scolaire de district catholique Centre-Sud offers French First language education for students with parents who had elementary and secondary education in French at École Saint-René-Goupil.
 The Conseil scolaire Viamonde, with similar entrance requirements, operates the École élémentaire L'Odyssée.
 Conseil scolaire catholique MonAvenir operates the École élémentaire catholique Saint-René-Goupil.

 There are also numerous private schools in Guelph: Cornerstone Canadian Reformed Christian School, Resurrection Christian Academy, Guelph Community Christian School, Guelph Montessori School, Trillium Waldorf School, Wellington Hall Academy, and Wellington Montessori School, Echo Montessori.
-An International Baccalaureate Program is available at Guelph C.V.I.
+An International Baccalaureate Program is available at Guelph C.V.I and Bishop Macdonell C.H.S.
+Sacred Heart C.S. offers the IB Primary Years Program.